What does Bookend do? The crash course...

 - SIXTEEN LEGS our new high-end cave education initiative, consisting of never-before-told scientific content, and a range of interactive content for different ages including components for Expedition Class, Project Skullbone, a public exhibition, an overarching documentary and more!
 200 million years of evolution, 23 years of research and 2 years of filming...
-More information can be found here, or watch the stunning trailer below:
+More information can be found here and here, or watch the stunning trailer below:

 NEW WEBSITE: The Bookend Trust is pleased to announce the upgrade of our online education portal at ExpeditionClass.com - visit the exciting new page for a look at our upcoming projects!AWARDS: Bookend has won several awards for the innovation and effectiveness of these projects.
 These include: